A Lore Dump on Two Obscure Magazines

 The combined title lasted less than a year.
 According to the British Library catalogue, there were 18 issues of Strategy Player: October 2000 to January 2002.
 Like the other publication, it's listed as having 13 issues per year.

-I've found only one issue of Strategy Player for sale so far: issue 5.
-As was common with Paragon titles, there's no cover date, though if there were it would likely have been January 2001.
-I also have the accompanying cover disk, which doesn't seem to have been dumped.
-Both will be digitised and uploaded in the future.
+So far, I've managed to find five issues of Strategy Player.
+As was common with Paragon titles, there's no cover date, though likely dates of the issues I have are listed below.
+Alongside the magazines, I also have the accompanying cover disk for issue 5, which doesn't seem to have been dumped.
+All of this material will be digitised and uploaded in the future.

 My thanks to Martin Croft and Charles Fulton for their assistance in the research for this post.